hdinsight/hdinsight.github.io/hdfs/wasbs-common-problems-regarding-to-wasbs.md

 If it works correctly, this indicates that the WASB driver works correctly.
 Otherwise please notify product team about this bug.

 #### Mitigation
-Most often, for customers who want to use WASBS we should ask them to follow the documentation to create a cluster with secure transfer enabled storage account to begin with.
+For customers who want to use WASBS we should ask them to follow the [documentation](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-create-linux-clusters-with-secure-transfer-storage) to create a cluster with secure transfer enabled storage account to begin with.